wp-plugins/toolbar-removal-completely-disable/readme.txt

  * Nothing is written into wp_option database table.
  * Version 2011 Build 1212 Revision 2011
 == Upgrade Notice ==
+= 2013.0615.2015 =
+Release [STABLE] More new improvements: now the plugin is more efficient!
+Updated Unified Coding with latest Enhancements and removed Backend DashBoard Admin Menu Shadow Effect Disabler.
+Code redesigned for not showing debug warning, or annoying notices.
+Support (basic) for WordPress 3.8+ or later.
 = 2013.0615.0936 =
 Release [STABLE] Show realtime datetime on top of DashBoard for WP 3.3+ or later.
 This plugin Disable (basic) WordPress 3.1+ (or later) Admin Bar, and WordPress 3.3+ (or later) ToolBar with new unified coding compatible up to WordPress 3.7+
 = 2013.0614.0504 =